Diffusion and Flow Matching Models for Tabular Data: A Survey: Generative Models for Tabular Data

 \subsubsection{Mixed-Type Feature}

-A mixed-type feature refers to a single feature (column in a dataset) that contains more than one type of data.
+A mixed-type feature refers to a single feature that contains more than one type of data.
 Unlike heterogeneous features, which describe the diversity of feature types across columns, mixed-type features involve a single column containing values of different data types, such as numerical and categorical data mixed together.